 Our strawberry cake with jello is an old family favorite.
 It’s made with a white cake mix, strawberry jello, and fresh strawberries.
 Our unique method yields the absolute best strawberry jello cake, which is always moist, fresh, EASY, and delicious!

 If you’re looking for that 1970s church cookbook strawberry cake that was always on the table at the potluck, this is it.
-We’ve made a few minor tweaks that we think makes this the best version.
+We’ve made a few minor tweaks that we think make this the best version.

 This old-fashioned strawberry jello cake has been around forever.
 While I’m partial to my fresh strawberry layer cake and my fresh strawberry sheet cake, those from scratch cakes take a lot more time and effort.
 When I need a quick and easy dessert that I know everyone will love, this is the one I pick.